York North: Evolution of the riding

 In 1924, York North was defined as consisting of all that part of the county of York north of the southerly boundary of the townships of Vaughan and Markham.
-In 1933, its boundary was the townships of North York and Whitchurch, excluding the village of Stouffville.
+This was the first instance the riding reach as far south as the northern border of modern-day Toronto (though the concept of Metropolitan Toronto did not emerge until after the war).
+The riding boundary continue to reach that far south west of Yonge, but receded back east of Yonge in 1933 as it Markham and Stouffville were given to York East.

 In 1947, it was redefined to consist of that part of the county of York lying north of the line being the southerly boundary of the township of North York, Yonge Street and the southerly boundary of the township of Markham.

 In 1952, it was defined as consisting of that part of the county of York lying north of Highway 7, excluding the town of Woodbridge.

 In 1966, it was defined as consisting of a north-central section of the Borough of North York in Metropolitan Toronto, the Town of Richmond Hill, the Township of Markham excluding the Village of Stouffville, and part of the Township of Vaughan.
+Twelve years prior to this redistribution, with the creation of the Municipality of Metropolitan Toronto in 1954 area south of Steeles Ave ceased to be part of York County.
+Markham, Vaughan and Richmond Hill were accordingly the three southernmost municipalities in York County at this time, the electoral district name York North was thus highly misleading for the redistributed district.
+It was however available, as the northern portion of the Country were distributed to join the southern portion of Simcoe County to form York–Simcoe, while the names York Centre, South, West and East were all in use by electoral districts within Metropolitan Toronto.
+While objection to the inclusion of a slice of Toronto was raised by former cabinet minister Dick Bell, as part of his extensive critique of the report by the Ontario boundaries commission that year, no objection to the naming of "York North" for an electoral district covering southern York was recorded from either local MP John Addison or other MPs.

 In 1976, it was redefined to consist of the Towns of Markham, Richmond Hill and Vaughan in the Regional Municipality of York.
 In 1987, it was redefined to consist of the towns of Aurora, Richmond Hill and Vaughan, and the southern part of the Township of King.

-In 1996, it was redefined to consist of the towns of East Gwillimbury, Georgina, and Newmarket, as well as the part of King north of Side Road 18, shedding a portion to create the new riding of Thornhill.

-The electoral district was abolished in 2003 when it was redistributed between the electoral districts of Newmarket—Aurora, Oak Ridges—Markham and York—Simcoe.